Miloua91/mokhincode/src/pages/posts/library-tower.md

 date: 01/02/2024
 description: Using Next.js and TailwindCSS to build a simple library to read public domain Ebooks.
 location: 2
+titles:
+  - Motivation for making this project
+  - Development phase
+  - Deployment
 ---